 Please note: If you're given the option of paying in either local currency or pounds, choose local currency unless you're certain that the exchange rate is more favourable.
 If you choose pounds, it means that the retailer or bank will handle the conversion and may charge you a conversion fee, a foreign usage fee, or both.
 Some cash machine providers may also apply an additional withdrawal fee for using their cash machine.

-When you use your debit card abroad or online in a currency other than pounds, we convert the amount to pounds using the exchange rate set by Visa or Mastercard on the date the money is taken from your account.
-For more information on Visa or Mastercard Exchange, check the Visa or Mastercard website.
+When you use your debit card abroad or online in a currency other than pounds sterling, we convert the amount to pounds sterling using the exchange rate set by Visa or Mastercard on the date the money is taken from your account.
+For more information on Visa or Mastercard exchange rate, check the Visa or Mastercard website.

 Fees and charges – credit card